Ananyav08/wcag-compliance-tester/README.md

-# WCAG 2.2 Target Size & Contrast Heuristic Tester
+# WCAG 2.2 Accessibility Heuristic Tester

-A modern accessibility testing utility that helps developers evaluate user interfaces against key WCAG 2.2 guidelines.
-This tool provides instant feedback for tap target sizing, color contrast compliance, and accessibility reporting in a clean, developer-friendly interface.
+WCAG 2.2 Accessibility Heuristic Tester is a developer utility built to simplify accessibility validation.
+It provides real-time analysis of tap target sizes, color contrast ratios, and generates shareable audit reports to help teams build more inclusive and standards-compliant user interfaces.

 ## Live Demo